ibm-cloud-docs/ContinuousDelivery/cd-satellite-tutorial.md

 {: #cd-explore-satellite-toolchain}
 {: step}

 After you create your toolchain, it shows each of the tool integrations that are part of the toolchain in a diagram.
-The diagram in the following image is an example.
-The diagram that you view for your toolchains might show different tool integrations or different data for those integrations.

 ### Explore the pipelines
 {: #cd-satellite-pipelines}